 DiaMedica operates in a highly regulated and competitive environment.
 The development, manufacturing and marketing of pharmaceutical products require approval from, and are subject to ongoing oversight by, the United States Food and Drug Administration (FDA) in the United States, the European Medicines Agency (EMA) in the European Union and comparable agencies in other countries.
-We are in the clinical stage of development of our initial product candidate, DM199, for the treatment of AIS and CKD.
-The Company has not yet completed the development of any product candidate and does not generate any revenues from the commercial sale of any product candidate.
+We are in the clinical stage of development of our initial product candidate, DM199, for the treatment of AIS and CRD.
+We have not completed the development of any product candidate and do not generate any revenues from the commercial sale of any product candidate.
 DM199 requires significant additional clinical testing and investment prior to seeking marketing approval and is not expected to be commercially available for at least three years, if at all.

-On July 6, 2022, we announced that the FDA placed a clinical hold on the investigational new drug application (IND) for the Company's Phase 2/3 ReMEDy2 trial.
-The clinical hold was issued following the Company voluntarily pausing participant enrollment in the trial to investigate three unexpected instances of clinically significant hypotension (low blood pressure) occurring shortly after initiation of the intravenous (IV) dose of DM199.
-In September 2022 we submitted our analysis of the events leading to and causing the hypotensive events, and proposed protocol modifications to address the mitigation of these events in the future trial participants.
-Following review of this analysis, the FDA informed us that they were continuing the clinical hold and requesting, among other items, an additional in-use in vitro stability study of the IV additional of DM199, which includes testing the combination of the IV bag, IV tubing and mechanical infusion pump, to further rule out any other cause of the hypotension events.
-The requested in-use study has been initiated and is being performed at an independent laboratory and is expected to complete in April 2023.
+On July 6, 2022, we announced that the FDA placed a clinical hold on the investigational new drug application (IND) for our Phase 2/3 ReMEDy2 trial.
+The clinical hold was issued following us voluntarily pausing participant enrollment in the trial to investigate three unexpected instances of clinically significant hypotension (low blood pressure) occurring shortly after initiation of the intravenous (IV) dose of DM199.
+In September 2022, we submitted our analysis of the events leading to and causing the hypotensive events, and proposed protocol modifications to address the mitigation of these events for future trial participants.
+Following review of this analysis, the FDA informed us that they were continuing the clinical hold and requesting, among other items, an additional in-use in vitro stability study of the IV administration of DM199, which includes testing the combination of the IV bag, IV tubing and mechanical infusion pump, to further rule out any other cause of the hypotension events.
+The requested in-use study was completed at an independent laboratory and the results were substantially consistent with our earlier testing of the IV bags.
+In May 2023, these additional supporting data were submitted to the FDA in our clinical hold response.
+In June 2023, the FDA completed review of our clinical hold response and informed us that the clinical hold was removed allowing us to resume our Phase 2/3 ReMEDy2 trial.